VSpaceCode/vspacecode.github.io/docs/troubleshooting.md

 ## Error "␣ is undefined" when pressing SPC SPC

-When pressing `SPC SPC` quickly on Mac OS, most of the time it doesn't recognize the second `SPC` and the error "␣ is undefined" is raised.
+When pressing `SPC SPC` quickly on macOS, which-key doesn't recognize the second `SPC` somtimes, and the error "␣ is undefined" is displayed on the status bar.

-This problem is due to this setting of mac os:
+This problem is due to a keyboard settings on macOS that add a period with double-space.

 ![Mac keyboard preferences](/img/docs/mac_double_space.png)

-If you don't use this feature, you can just disable it and you are done.
-Otherwise add the following to your `settings.json`:
+If you don't use this feature, disabling it should fix this issue.
+Otherwise, add the following overrides to your `settings.json` as a workaround:

 ```json
 "vspacecode.bindingOverrides": [